 Why keywords matter

-Keywords help determine whether your products appear in relevant search results - both on Yumbles but also in search engines like Google that we feed your products into as part of our Yumbles marketing.
+Think of keywords as phrases that customers use to search for a product like yours.
+The presence of keywords in your product listings help determine whether your products appear in relevant search results - both on Yumbles but also in search engines like Google that we feed your products into as part of our Yumbles marketing.

 If a potential customer is searching for "vegan snacks" - product listings that contain the keyword "vegan snacks" are more likely to be shown than those without it.